rahmantahiba/rahmantahiba/README.md

 Currently working on game development projects.
 I hope to improve my web development abilities to build my portfolio website.

-- 💞️ Fun fact: I made an entire presentation about how important collaboration is in development for my final project.
-I rarely get many opportunities to learn alongside others, but I look forward to collaboration.
+- 💞️ Fun fact: I made an entire presentation on the importance of collaboration in technological projects for my final project since I'm passionate about sharing my expertise.
+I look forward to learning alongside others.

 --> Collaboration + Diverse Skillsets = Innovation!

 - 📫 How to reach me: